apache/datafusion/docs/source/library-user-guide/using-the-dataframe-api.md

 You can also serialize `DataFrame` to a file.
 For now, `Datafusion` supports write `DataFrame` to `csv`, `json` and `parquet`.

-Before writing to a file, it will call collect to calculate all the results of the DataFrame and then write to file.
+When writing a file, DataFusion will execute the DataFrame and stream the results to a file.

-For example, if you write it to a csv_file
+For example, to write a csv_file

 ```rust
 let ctx = SessionContext::new();